thiagobardini/bootcamp-pre-course-GA/readme.md

       - Math.floor() - Returns the largest integer less than or equal to a given number.
          > Math.floor(Math.random() * 3); // returns a random integer from 0 to 2
    - Control Flow
-      - Conditionsal -> if... else if
+      - Conditional -> if... else if
-      - In the main conditionals, I nest an if... else statement to compare the player’s choice with the computer’s choice and determine the winner.
+         > In the main conditionals, I nest an if... else statement to compare the player’s choice with the computer’s choice and determine the winner.
 ## Rules of the Game:
 The objective of "Lapis, Papyrus, Scalpellus" or “Rock, Paper, Scissors”  is to defeat your opponent by selecting a weapon that defeats their choice under the following rules: